T of C

 (Return)

-Rao's comment after the poem that he "suspects that Xingyuan studied River-West Tablature perhaps suggests that Rao thinks Xiao actually sung the lyrics.
-If so, that would make this song notable for the fact that its lyrics concern the poet himself.
-Such songs cannot be found in the earliest surviving collection of qin songs, Taigu Yiyin (1511), but they are found in the second, Chongxiu Zhenchuan Zhengzong Qinpu (1585).
-If this was actually sung, then presumably the poet used either his own music or adapted an existing melody.
+Rao Zongyi's comment after the poem that he "suspects that Xingyuan studied River-West Tablature perhaps suggests that Rao thinks Jie intended Xiao actually to sing the lyrics himself.
+If so, that would make this song notable for the fact that its lyrics concern the person playing.
+Such songs cannot be found in the earliest surviving collection of qin songs, Taigu Yiyin (1511), but they may be found in the second, Chongxiu Zhenchuan Zhengzong Qinpu (1585).
+If this was actually sung, then presumably Xiao used either his own music or adapted an existing melody.

 (Return)